 Want to make your house smell like you’ve been baking all day, but don’t actually want to bake all day?
-This simmering potpourri recipe is for you!
-Using fruit and spices, you can create a stovetop simmer pot with the warm, cozy scents of fall and Christmas.
+This fall simmer pot recipe is for you!
+Using fruit and spices, you can create a simmering potpourri with the warm, cozy scents of fall and Christmas.
 Your house will smell amazing with hardly any effort.

 Affiliate links may be used.
 Please see our advertising disclosure for more information.